fury-code/veeam-metrics-collector/README.md

 # Veeam Backup Metrics Collector
-This is a metrics collector which queries data from Veeam backup solutions and writes it to InfluxDB.
+This is a metrics collector written in Python which queries data from Veeam backup solutions and writes it to InfluxDB.

 This project is inspired by another project from [Jorge de la Cruz](https://github.com/jorgedlcruz/veeam-backup-for-microsoft365-grafana).